keymetrics/doc-pm2/en/enterprise/collector/standalone.md

 ## Questions / Answers

-* What are the performance cost of using the standalone agent ?
+* What are the performance cost of using the standalone agent?

   It's actually the same as with PM2, because the `@pm2/io` is embed via PM2 in your application anyway.
 At the end, it depend of which features/metrics you are enabling, most of them have a really low overhead (< 5%)
   The biggest impact in performance is the `transaction tracing` which modify some libraries (express, mongodb etc) to be able to "trace" them, which depending on your application is between 5 to 20%.

-* Do you support routing the traffic from the agent thought a network gateway (or proxy) ?
+* Do you support routing the traffic from the agent thought a network gateway (or proxy)?

   Currently it's not the case but we plan to implement it. .
 Ask our sales team if you really need it.